 How it works

-We recommend to not set a max-prefix limit towards the route servers, as due to heavy growth this limit cloud be reached very soon and the whole route server "cloud" could be inaccessible for you.
+We recommend to not set a "max-prefix" limit towards the route servers, as due to heavy growth this limit could be reached very soon and the entire "route server cloud" could be inaccessible for you.
 The route servers have a "max-prefix" limit of 15.000 prefixes (IPv4) resp.
 900 prefixes (IPv6) per peer themselves.